JohnBetaCode/JohnBetaCode/Management_Notes.md

 2. Implement the SBI framework model:

-[𝗦] Situation: Define when and where the situation happened.
+* [𝗦] Situation: Define when and where the situation happened.
 Be as specific as possible.
-[𝗕] Behavior: Describe how that behavior occurred objectively and specifically.
+* [𝗕] Behavior: Describe how that behavior occurred objectively and specifically.
 Keep to the facts, and don't insert opinions or judgments.
-[𝗜] Impact: Show the impact of the person's behavior on you, your team, and the organization.
+* [𝗜] Impact: Show the impact of the person's behavior on you, your team, and the organization.

 3. End with a question

     «What do you think about it?»
     «I consider we should do this, but what do you think?» Closing with a bouncing question will turn the situation into a joint problem-solving moment where your collaborator also has the chance to share her opinion and decision.
     It will create commitment on her part rather than compliance.

 Managers also have room for improvement.

 Those who know how to give proper feedback also ask for it regularly.

-As a manager, you also have things to improve, so I recommend you to ask for constant feedback from your team members. — It will help you set up a better continuous improvement process and achieve higher performance.
+As a manager, you also have things to improve, so I recommend you ask for constant feedback from your team members. — It will help you set up a better continuous improvement process and achieve higher performance.

 Reference: [Lidr](https://www.lidr.co)